Seatis/my-teaching-materials/scrum-game/stories.md

+# Introduction

-*Stories that should be followed by implementation.
-Each story contains a little progress on the project.
-Keep in mind, that all game has to be developed so when doing one specific story, you should be able to use the implementation later in the whole*
+*Stories should be followed by implementation.
+Completing a story means you made a little progress on the project.

+Keep in mind, that you have to develop the complete game.
+So when working on a specific story, you should be able to reuse the implementation later in other parts of the game.*

 # Draw a screen with tiles

-##### Tile
+#### 1) Draw a single tile
  - Given the launched game
  - Then it should show a tile like this: